Kirill Kaprizov

-Kirill Olegovich Kaprizov (Кирилл Олегович Капризов; born 26 April 1997) is a Russian professional ice hockey left winger and alternate captain for the Minnesota Wild of the National Hockey League (NHL).
+Kirill Olegovich Kaprizov (Кирилл Олегович Капризов; born 26 April 1997) is a Russian professional ice hockey player who is a left winger and alternate captain for the Minnesota Wild of the National Hockey League (NHL).
 Before joining the Wild, Kaprizov played for Metallurg Novokuznetsk, Salavat Yulaev Ufa and CSKA Moscow in the Kontinental Hockey League (KHL).
 Kaprizov won the Calder Memorial Trophy as NHL rookie of the year in 2021, becoming the first Wild player to win the award.
-Fans have nicknamed him "Dollar Bill Kirill" and "Kirill the Thrill".
+Fans have nicknamed him "Kirill the Thrill".

 Early life

 Kaprizov grew up in a small village about 60 mi outside Novokuznetsk.
 He began playing hockey at age four, traveling daily between his village and downtown Novokuznetsk for practice, before moving to the city to further his hockey career.
 Kaprizov played in the Metallurg Novokuznetsk hockey school as a child, progressing to the Kuznetskie Medvedi junior team before beginning his professional career with the senior team in 2014.